It’s deceptively simple to boost digital pharma marketing ROI by using email strategically

 By Marc Benjamin

 I continue to be surprised when pharma marketers neglect opportunities to test and measure ROI across digital channels, especially while ignoring or glossing over a proven winner like email.
 According to eMarketer, 33% of US marketing professionals still do not know which marketing channels have the greatest impact on revenue.
 The study also finds that B2B marketers consider email to be the top channel for generating measurable ROI, while B2C marketers hold email second only paid search.
-While it’s easy to dismiss this as outmoded thinking given the explosion of audience touchpoints via social news feeds and mobile platforms, the truth is that email marketing is not going away as a reliable ROI contributor, and pharma should embrace it.
+While it’s easy to dismiss this as outmoded thinking given the explosion of audience touchpoints via social news feeds and mobile platforms, the truth is that email marketing is not going away as a reliable ROI contributor, and pharma should embrace it to help bolster their sales forecast for years to come.

 Targeted pharma campaigns perform best when they address key patient personas, reflecting current attitudes about treatment at various stages of the patient journey.
 Using this information, marketers can craft email content and messaging plans that are tailored precisely to their most important user segments and sequenced to continually move the needle on awareness and education.
 Here is the unique combination of powerful marketing benefits that email marketing delivers: